dymodi/dymodi.github.io/Research/Beacon/Beacon-Challenges.md

 ## Check-In Recognition
+For check-in, we have some inaccurate check-in time data labeled by the rider, how can we use this label can be a good question.

 Based on real word data, at most time (>85%), riders can only detect one beacon at a time.
 Moreover, auto check in is the real need for the ELE.ME Business Unit (BU).

 ## Indoor Localization for Large Scale System